 I spoke, people listened, but my mind was imagining that fairytale night when we would become one in front of all of our family and friends.

 I imagined getting ready that morning, hopefully I would look decent, maybe even semi good.
 It was a rare occurrence but sometimes I could actually look handsome on my absolute best of days.
 I imagined seeing everyone as they entered, friends and family coming up to me one by one as I’d already be fighting back tears well before go time.
 I imagined the wedding procession and the beautiful songs we had picked.
-My mom and Joe first, I’d keep it together for them I predicted, followed by Emma and Luca, that’s when the tears would begin.
+My mom and Joe first, I’d keep it together for them I predicted, followed by her mini-me and Luca, that’s when the tears would begin.
 I imagined the other children walking down the aisle and then the twins, they’d likely bumble and stumble a bit until finally making it to their appropriate destination.
 The room would be filled with smiles and laughter as each set of children walked down.
 I imagined the candles, the flowers and the romance of it all.
 Hundreds of candles surrounding us as we would say our vows, purple rose pedals scattered throughout the beautiful room.
 And then I imagined the song starting to play.

 No, not the traditional bridal song.
 Michelle and I had picked ‘At Last’ by Etta James, a song that I had loved forever and that fit our story so perfectly.
 Everyone would stand.
 I’d fight with all my mite to not completely lose it at this point.